mr5z/ExLang/README.md

 - A `@Transient` service injected into a `@Singleton`
 - A missing binding for a declared dependency
 - Unused bindings
+- An `object` type used as a binding target

 ### Lifetime Scopes

-Lifetime is declared at the binding site, not on the type itself:
+Lifetime is declared at the binding site via the scope annotation:

-- `@Singleton`: one instance for the lifetime of the application
+- `@Singleton(Contract)`: one instance for the lifetime of the application
-- `@Scoped`: one instance per logical scope (e.g., a request, a session)
+- `@Scoped(Contract)`: one instance per logical scope (e.g., a request, a session)
-- `@Transient`: a fresh instance every time it is needed
+- `@Transient(Contract)`: a fresh instance every time it is needed

 ### Testing

-Test modules can shadow bindings from the application module:
+Test modules can shadow bindings from the application module using `@Mock`:

 ```
 @Implements(Logger)